Geriatric psychology: Loneliness in elderly people

 Loneliness is an emotional response to the process of social isolation.
 It typically entails the feelings of anxiousness due to the lack of social connectedness or communication with others.
 Research has shown that loneliness has negative impacts on biological, cognitive and immune functioning.
 It is prevalent throughout all age groups from childhood to old age.
+The history of elderly loneliness is particular.

 Nurses and other individuals who work in association with the elderly learn the various theories of loneliness, as they may need to implement these perspectives into enhancing the lives of their patients.
 They are particularly problematic in old age due to the changes an individual goes through such as decreasing economic stability and resources, changes in family structures, reduced social communication and the death of a relative or spouse.

 The most researched outcomes of loneliness are depression and cardiovascular health.
 Lonely individuals have found to have increased arterial stiffness, decreased blood circulation and associated with elevated blood pressure.

 Social isolation and feelings of loneliness are also major risk factors for poor cognitive and physical health.
 A poor sense of social connectedness has a negative impact on neural processing and cognitive abilities.
-In a four-year prospective study of initially dementia-free old-age adults, the risk of Alzheimer's was more than twice in lonely individuals compared to non-lonely.
-The study concluded that loneliness led to lower cognitive abilities and a rapid decline in cognition during the four-year course.
+A meta-analysis and systematic review of 16 studies found that initially dementia-free older adults had a significantly increased risk of developing dementia when experiencing extreme levels of loneliness.
+The study also concluded that loneliness led to lower cognitive abilities and a rapid decline in cognition.